LenaNguyen/personal-blog/content/blog/when-choosing-what-to-do-in-life-dont-be-a-donkey.md

 ---
-path: when-choosing-what-to-do-in-life-don't-be-a-donkey
+path: when-choosing-what-to-do-don't-be-a-donkey
 date: 2021-01-16T15:48:55.910Z
-title: When Choosing What to Do in Life, Don't Be a Donkey
+title: When Choosing What to Do, Don't Be a Donkey
 description: A story about being an ass.
 cover-photo: ../assets/pexels-pixabay-208821.jpg
 ---